Sweltering Sauna or Cold Plunge? Getting Comfortable with Being Uncomfortable Can Boost Performance and Health. UPDATEDMay 23, 2023

 There are also sex differences.
 Cooling your body works by tricking your body into redistributing the blood from the skin back into circulation through the muscles.
 Men don’t necessarily need this, because their blood vessels naturally constrict postexercise to push blood away from the skin and back into the central circulation.
 Women on the other hand tend to vasodilate after exercise, meaning our blood tends to pool in our skin, dropping blood pressure and reducing blood flow to the damaged muscle.
 Cold water immersion for women can help speed up vasoconstriction after hard exertion, to get blood back centrally helping to increase blood pressure and circulation into the muscles.

 Like sauna, there’s also a long history of using cold water immersion for general health benefits.
-Wim Hof has popularized it in the modern mainstream as a way to reduce inflammation, improve hormonal health, increase fat-burning metabolism by building up more metabolically active brown fat, and boost endorphins to elevate mood (research shows that cold plunges can help relieve depressive symptoms).
+Wim Hof has popularized it in the modern mainstream as a way to reduce inflammation, improve hormonal and metabolic health, increase fat-burning metabolism by building up more metabolically active brown fat, and boost endorphins to elevate mood (research shows that cold plunges can help relieve depressive symptoms).
 The long-term effects are similar to exercise with a decrease in heart rate and better vascular control.

 For women in the menopause transition who need help with thermoregulation, especially around sleep, I recommend taking a cool shower before bedtime to help bring down the core temperature and lull you to sleep.
 Start with the water on warm (so you don’t shock your system) and gradually turn the hot water down until the temperature is cool and you feel chilled.
 Then get in your PJs, curl up in your sheets, and feel the pleasant tiredness wash over you.